elastic/eui/FAQ.md

 ## What about reporting bugs and feature requests?

-Bug reports and feature requests are most welcome, but our roadmap is driven primarily by internal usage so understand that caveat.
+Bug reports and feature requests are most welcome, but our roadmap is driven primarily by internal usage.